ParadisecPlatform/fastify-tus-s3-platform/README.md

 the uploaded part from the buffer).
 This means the code (should be - hopefully!) is memory efficient as it never tries to load a full file chunk into memory.
 Not even when it does the part upload as that happens using a stream as well.

+## Cleaning up the cache

+When an upload completes successfully, any data in the server file cache is automatically cleaned up.
+However, if an upload fails, cache files and previous data blobs are left lying around.
+This is because the TUS protocol does not require TUS clients to send a request back to the server on failure so that cleanup can occur.
+In this case, you will need to have some kind of recurring task that purges files older than the expires lifetime you set for the server (e.g. if uploads expire after 6 hours then maybe cleanup anything older than 1 day).

 ## Develop the plugin